The localization of orthogonal calculus with respect to homology: Homogeneous functors and their classification

-In the case of a homological localization, we obtain a characterisation of the fibrations.
-A more general result holds when the localizing set $S$ is stable in the sense of \cite[Definition 4.2]{BarnesRoitzheimStable}, i.e., when the class of $S$-local spaces is closed under suspension.
+We obtain a characterisation of the fibrations of the $S$-local $n$-homogeneous model structure when the localizing set $S$ is stable in the sense of \cite[Definition 4.2]{BarnesRoitzheimStable}, i.e., when the class of $S$-local spaces is closed under suspension.
+For the statement of the following result recall the definition of the $n$-th derivative of an orthogonal functor from Definition~\ref{def: derivative}.